ImageMagick/Usage-Markdown/morphology/index.md

 | Fractional Octagon Alternative | Chamfer:3,4  |  /3  |
 +---------------------------------+---------------+-------+

-All these kernals are simple radius 1 kernels.
+All these kernels are simple radius 1 kernels.
 The values give can be regarded as the actual 'distance scaling' values it should be using.

 Note however that the previous Integer [Octagonal](#octagonal) kernel requires a 3 number radius 2 Chamfor Kernel to define it.

-The most well known Chamfer kernel is as radius 2 kernel, 'Chamfer:5,7,11', which generates a very accurate distance, and also generates a integer distance values making it well suited for Q8 users.
+The most well known Chamfer kernel is as radius 2 kernel, 'Chamfer:5,7,11', which generates a very accurate distance, and also generates an integer distance values making it well suited for Q8 users.
 Traditionally the kernel (chamfor 5,7,11) is of the form...

 ~~~{.skip}